gpitsilis/hate-speech/README.txt

-Useful information for re-producing the experiment documented in the reports:
+Useful information for re-producing the experiment documented in the reports cited as:

 Pitsilis, G.K, Ramampiaro, H., Langseth, H., “Detecting Offensive Language in Tweets Using Deep Learning”, 2018/1/13, arXiv preprint arXiv:1801.04433. https://arxiv.org/pdf/1801.04433